-Exploring the Recruitment Pipeline Fallacy: Resume Skill Gaps Bury Underrepresented Females/Minorities
+Exploring the Recruitment Pipeline Fallacy: Resume Skill Gaps and Boolean Bury Underrepresented Females/Minorities

 Diverse talent write resumes in a way that makes it harder for traditional talent sourcing tools to find them.